Digital Media and Society BA

 You'll learn through a mix of interactive lectures and seminars, with time for independent study.
 There is an opportunity to undertake a work placement in the final year of the course.

-Digital media experts from the Department of Sociological Studies, the Information School, the Department of Journalism Studies, the School of Education and the Management School all contribute to this innovative programme.
+Digital media experts from the Department of Sociological Studies, the Information School, the School of Journalism, Media and Communication and the School of Education all contribute to this innovative programme.

-This means that you have the opportunity to study digital media developments in relation to a range of fields such as education, marketing or journalism.
+This means that you have the opportunity to study digital media developments in relation to a range of fields such as education, marketing and consumer society or journalism.

 Assessment